AmandaYang2002/qtm350/Quiz2/README.md

 5. Modify the `index.qmd` file to include a title, a one-line description of the Gapminder dataset, and links to the

-6. Create a page entitled `life-gdp.qmd` analysing the relationship between life expectancy and GDP per capita.
+6. Create a page entitled `life-gdp.qmd` analysing the relationship between life ebrewxpectancy and GDP per capita.
 Give it a title, a brief introduction, and a graph.
 Show your code.
 Also give it a link in the index page with the text "Life Expectancy and GDP per Capita".

 7. Create a page entitled `life-population.qmd` analysing the relationship between life expectancy and population.
 Do the same as in the previous task, but change the title and the link text to "Life Expectancy and Population".